-(iii) "I certify that the supplier or owners and operators of the facility, as applicable, must be bound by any order issued to me by ecology, the pollution control hearings board, or a court regarding the facility or supplier."
+(iii) "I certify that the owners and operators of the facility, supplier, or electric power entity, as applicable, must be bound by any order issued to me by ecology, the pollution control hearings board, or a court regarding the reporter."

 (iv) "If there are multiple owners and operators of the facility or multiple suppliers, as applicable, I certify that I have given a written notice of my selection as the 'designated representative' or 'alternate designated representative,' as applicable, and of the agreement by which I was selected to each owner and operator of the facility and each supplier."